 Use the numeric keypad's plus(+) key to make the Image Window active.
 To make the Text and Command Window active, press a numeric keypad number from 0-9.
 The number you press determines which text frame is displayed in the window.
 0 is the default text window displayed when McIDAS is first ran.
-On Sun workstations only, you may have to first enable the Num Lock or press the Alt Graph key and a numeric keypad number at the same time.

-1. To raise the Text and Command Window and display text frame 1,
+- 1. To raise the Text and Command Window and display text frame 1, - Press: 1 - 2.
+To raise the Image Window, Press: + - 3.
+Change the Text and Command Window back to text frame 0.

-Press: 1

-2. To raise the Image Window,

-Press: +

-3. Change the Text and Command Window back to text frame 0.